ohata-toast/Push/en/console-guide.md

 ![push_16_201812_en](https://static.toastoven.net/prod_push/12-10/push_16_201812_en.png)

-To add UIDs on to the tag:
 1. Click **Add**.
-2. Type in the UIDs with new line as a delimiter.
+2. After entering the UID, click the **OK** button.
-	- Up to 1,000 UIDs can be added.
+	- Up to 1,000 UIDs can be added at a time.

 <span id="stats-event-key"></span>